amitabh-bhattacharya/Decision-Tree-C4.5-and-ID3/README.md

 ## Decision tree (C4.5 and ID3):

 In this project, Quinlan’s ID3 and C4.5 decision tree classifiers are implemented using python language.
-Once implemented, they are experimented on the Mushroom dataset (https://archive.ics.uci.edu/ml/datasets/mushroom) from the University of California Irvine Machine Learning Repository.

-## Requirements fulfilled:

-1. The program implements Quinlan’s ID3 and C4.5 decision tree learning algorithms, where the IMPORTANCE method would be based on information gain and gain ratio, respectively.

-2. For both ID3 and C4.5, the program implements a 10-fold cross validation process over the training set, the best model is picked with the highest F1 score.

-3. Finally it is run on the testing set and the F1 score is reported.
+Once implemented, they are experimented on the Mushroom dataset (https://archive.ics.uci.edu/ml/datasets/mushroom) from the University of California Irvine Machine Learning Repository.The methods used for ID3 and C4.5 are Information Gain and Gain ratio respectively.
+For both ID3 and C4.5, the program implements a 10-fold cross validation process over the training set, the best model is picked with the highest F1 score.
+Finally it is run on the testing set and the F1 score is reported.

-4. To ensure non-randomness, the 10 partitions used in cross validation are provided as 10 files in Data folder.

 ## Program explanation: